Stop Wasting Time and Money in Legal Discovery: Start With Insights From Your Digital Workplace

 Collaboration content must be discoverable

-Any electronic informationin your enterprise is potentially subject to eDiscovery, including text messages and social media posts, as well as data in collaboration tools like Slack, Microsoft Teams, Workplace from Facebook and Yammer.
+Any electronic information in your enterprise is potentially subject to eDiscovery, including text messages, social media posts, anddata in collaboration tools like Slack, Microsoft Teams, Workplace from Meta, and Webex.

-In a legal discovery scenario, how will you find relevant communications in your digital workplace before it’s too late?
+In a legal discovery scenario, how could you surface relevant communications in your digital workplace before it’s too late?

-High data volume is the biggest obstacle for timely discovery
+High data volume is the biggest obstacle for timely eDiscovery

 An organized archive of communication data is the first step for successful eDiscovery processes.
 Massive amounts of unstructured data is dangerous, time consuming and expensive when an investigation arises.

-Legal discovery can account for 20-50% of your company’s litigation expenses.
+Legal discovery can account for 20-50% of your company’s litigation expenses, primarily because of the difficulty of finding the “needle in the haystack” of collaboration messages.
 Proactively organize data to reduce costs, save valuable time and prepare for future litigation.

 Performing an eDiscovery investigation of a communication dataset is much more than looking for one, unique piece of data.
 The context surrounding the individual messages is critical to make sense of data in question.